Created on

 Solution |

-Symptoms when starting packet capture in the GUI of FortiGate:
+Symptoms when starting packet capture in the GUI of FortiGate are not working as expected:

-Before starting with the troubleshooting process, it must be checked if the firewall policy has the NPU offload disabled, otherwise just the first packets will be shown and after the traffic is offloaded it would appear as the sniffer is no longer working:
+Before starting with the troubleshooting process, it must be checked if the firewall policy has the NPU offload disabled; otherwise, just the first packets will be shown, and after the traffic is offloaded, it will appear as if the sniffer is no longer working:

 config firewall policy edit <number of the firewall policy> set auto-asic-offload disable